Skip to content

 Tip

 You should use CQRS and separate databases for reading and writing data only for problematic parts of the system.
-It's not all or nothing approach!
+This is not an all-or-nothing approach!

 Database sharding is another widely used scaling technique.
 In short, it's a logical data partitioning based on a selected set of values, often called partition or shard keys.
 These values should allow us to split the data into multiple autonomous partitions.
 For instance, we could use database table row values such as customer ID, location, product price, etc. Placing table shards into separate databases running on different servers allows us to reap the benefits of horizontal scaling (number 2 on the list).
 Moreover, it increases query response times since we only have to search the data within a single shard instead of the full set.
-To get the most out of database sharding, we should be cautious when selecting sharding keys.
+We should be cautious when selecting sharding keys to get the most out of database sharding.
 The sharded partitions must have even data distribution.
 Otherwise, the largest unbalanced shards will slow our applications down.

 Database Sharding